 Trek the Historic Opium Trail

 You can start this Doi Suthep day trekking as early as you like.
 Most people are fine with 0830 but the earlier, the better.
 Please let us know.
 This is a private tour so we are flexible.
 Your guide will meet you at the hotel.
 Drive to the foot of the Doi Suthep, the mountain that overlooks Chiang Mai.
-We briefly stop at the statue of Kruba Srivichai at the foot of the mountain. the “monk-engineer” whose followers constructed the road that was officially opened on April 30, 1935.
+We briefly stop at the statue of Kruba Srivichai at the foot of the mountain.
+He was the “monk-engineer” whose followers constructed the road that was officially opened on April 30, 1935.
 Continue to Wat Phrathat Doi Suthep, without a doubt Chiang Mai’s most famous temple.
 Walk up the 300 stairs and enjoy the magnificent view over Chiang Mai.